Tajbeg Palace

-Originally built in the 1920s to house the Afghan royal family, Tajbeg Palace is one of the most impressive landmarks of "Darulaman," newly created during the era of Amanullah Khan by a team of European architects in an attempt to modernize Afghanistan.
-The palace was damaged during the civil war in the 1990s but was fully renovated in 2021.
+Originally built in the 1920s to house the then royal family, Tajbeg Palace is one of the most impressive landmarks of Darulaman, a district created during the era of Amanullah Khan by a team of European architects in an attempt to modernize Afghanistan.
+The palace served as the residence of General Secretary Hafziullah Amin.
+The palace was damaged during the civil war in the 1990s but was renovated in 2021.